gaodayihao/FastExcelSlim/README.md

 Quick Start
 ---
-Define a struct or class to be serialized and annotate it with the `[OpenXmlWritable]` attribute and the `partial` keyword.
+Define a struct or class to be written to excel and annotate it with the `[OpenXmlWritable]` attribute and the `partial` keyword.

 ```csharp
 using FastExcelSlim;